Skip to main content

 1. Confirm the phenotype.
 You are wired at 10 PM, waking at 2 to 3 AM, and starting the day already tired.

 2. Choose a real product.
-Look for a dual-extract from the fruiting body (not mycelium on grain), with a bitter taste profile.
+Look for a dual-extract from the fruiting body (not mycelium on grain), with a bitter taste profile and third-party testing.

 4. Track for 6 weeks.
 Use Oura, Apple Watch, or a paper sleep log to score deep sleep, HRV, and morning energy.